 I want a person to stand in front of the painting and wonder…what happened here?

 I exhibited for many years as a young woman in her early 20’s at the Arts in the Park Magnolia Dell in Pretoria, and then at Artists under the Sun at Zoo Lake in Johannesburg where I received many of my commissions.
-I have had exhibitions at private homes & local galleries.
+I have had exhibitions overseas, in private homes & local galleries.

 2012 Group exhibition with Wakaba Muteki, Given Leshaba, Quentin Oosthuizen and Heinz Thomas Weitz at the Ga Rouge Restaurant.